Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description** : This rule will check all the swagger files with the same api-version, and ensure there is no duplicate x-ms-enum name.
 The following cases are deemed as violation:
-1. if two enums have same x-ms-enum name , but types are different.
+1. if two enums have the same x-ms-enum name , but types are different.
-2. if two enums have same x-ms-enum name , but 'modelAsString' are different.
+2. if two enums have the same x-ms-enum name , but 'modelAsString' are different.
-3. if two enums have same x-ms-enum name , but include different values.
+3. if two enums have the same x-ms-enum name , but include different values.
-4. if two enums have same x-ms-enum name and 'modelAsString' is false , but enums' values have different order.
+4. if two enums have the same x-ms-enum name and 'modelAsString' is false , but enums' values have different order.

 **CreatedAt**: March 18, 2020